 Where can I purchase herbal supplements?

 A number of herbal supplements are available that are helpful in supporting fertility for both women and men.
 For women, vitex (chasteberry), red clover and other herbs traditionally used to help restore hormonal balance are combined with the same vitamins and minerals found in a prenatal vitamin.
-The combination offers a comprehensive fertility supplement.
+The combination offers a comprehensive fertility supplement for women.
 For men, clinically proven supplements are available to help improve sperm parameters such as count, motility, and morphology.

 -Article written by Dr. Mike Berkley on behalf of the APA.
 Dr. Berkley is an expert on acupuncture, herbal medicines and traditional medicine as means for treating infertility.
 Dr. Berkley practices at The Berkley Center for Reproductive Wellness.